EddieTheEd/litblog/content/winton/strawberries.md

 ![](../gwenharwoodtimwinton.png)

 After the car crash, Vic “drove back out” to the tree and “thought of the crimson splash of flame Alison had sent forth”.
 Winton uses this vivid visual imagery of the scene, coupled with the fiery thermal imagery to indicate how our imagining of the traumatic loss of our loved ones is warped by the intensity of our emotions and, more specifically, our grief.
 Clearly, Winton wants us to understand how the trauma inflicted onto people through the death of loved ones wounds them psychologically.
-For Vic, in particular, this results into a regression of his child-like masculine personality, which evolved out of his paranoia and fear of his childhood community.
+For Vic in particular, this results into a breakdown of his masculine persona, with him being "in the workshop, weeping over an old photograph".

 Well, that's all I have to say about these two, peculiar short stories.
 Next time I'll be talking about the very 'unpleasant' marriage of Raelene and Max.